proteinreport/proteinreport.org/content/events/cultured-meat-symposium-2022/index.md

 weight: 5000
 uuid: 10768
 ---
-<p>Join the cellular agriculture industry at the 5th edition of the <strong>Cultured Meat Symposium</strong>.
-This landmark event is taking place in Downtown San Francisco on Friday, October 28th and Saturday, October 29th.</p>
+Join the cellular agriculture industry at the 5th edition of the **Cultured Meat Symposium**.
+This landmark event is taking place in Downtown San Francisco on Friday, October 28th and Saturday, October 29th.

-<p><strong>Creativity + Commerce.</strong> The theme of CMS22 embraces the path to commercial scale as the industry matures.</p>
+**Creativity + Commerce.** The theme of CMS22 embraces the path to commercial scale as the industry matures.